zeus-volkov-systems/messageapi/README.md

 However, that wouldn't be very useful in practice, so MessageAPI provides a standard topology that will suit most messaging tasks, along with providing a matching set of basic plugins.
+This set of default classes can then serve as a reference for writing better versions of those which are provided and/or customized plugins for different containers or protocols.

 In the provided model, the spec looks like the following: